 Symptoms of hip dysplasia include moving more slowly, difficulty in getting up or lying down, reluctance to walk, jump or play, refusing to use stairs or get into the car, muscle atrophy, limping, yelping when touched, changes in appetite, and personality changes.
 Both older and younger dogs suffering from hip dysplasia feel the most discomfort in cold, damp weather.

 Great Danes who develop hip dysplasia or arthritis suffer from pain and stiffness in their joints which greatly diminishes their ability to live a quality life and remain active.
 They feel pain after exercising and during their normal daily activities.
 Their hind legs tend to be stiff during and after exercising.
 They may also find it hard to stand on their hind feet in the morning and often try to avoid putting any pressure at all on their hind legs.
 If it gets too painful a dog will find it hard to stand up without help from a human.

-When a Lab is diagnosed with hip dysplasia and the choices for treatment seem limited to expensive surgery or questionable drugs, I recommend you begin treating your dog with Winston’s Joint System, an all-natural formula developed by a Naturopathic Doctor to heal his own beloved dog.
+When a Great Dane is diagnosed with hip dysplasia and the choices for treatment seem limited to expensive surgery or questionable drugs, I recommend you begin treating your dog with Winston’s Joint System, an all-natural formula developed by a Naturopathic Doctor to heal his own beloved dog.
 This proven formula has been giving relief from pain and stiffness to all breeds and ages of dogs for more than 20 years.